LogBoxx/doa26-etamu/README.md

 - Scans candidate angles and finds where the steering vector is most orthogonal to the noise subspace — that's the peak
 - Forward-backward averaging applied to covariance matrix before decomposition — decorrelates reflected signals and stabilizes subspace separation in multipath-heavy environments
 - UCA requires a modified steering vector vs. ULA — phase response at each element depends on its angular position around the circle, not a simple linear phase progression

-### ESPRIT

-- Splits the array into two overlapping subarrays with a known spacing
-- The same wavefront hits both subarrays with a fixed phase offset — that relationship directly encodes the angle of arrival
-- Extracts DoA from eigenvalues — **no spectral search required**
-- Faster than MUSIC, needs fewer snapshots to stabilize — more practical for real-time
-- **Requires shift-invariant array structure** — UCA doesn't naturally provide this, so ESPRIT is ULA only

 ---